sftcd/happykey/README.md

 Main TODOs (possibly in this order) are:
 - arbitrary sizes for plain/cipher texts (640kB is a hard limit for now:-)
 - APIs for non single-shot operation (non-existent:-)
-- yet more suites (only 2 for now)

 ## Build